-In 2023, there are more options for Medicare Advantage plans in Illinois.
+There are numerous options for Medicare Advantage plans in Illinois.

 A majority of Medicare Advantage plans are Health Maintenance Organization (HMO) or Preferred Provider Organization (PPO) plans.

-Several Medicare Advantage plans in Illinois offer $0 premium in 2023.
+Several Medicare Advantage plans in Illinois offer $0 premiums .

-The majority of Illinois Medicare Advantage plans in 2023 offer prescription drug coverage.
+The majority of Illinois Medicare Advantage plans offer prescription drug coverage.

-All Medicare Advantage plans offer the same basic coverage Parts A and B of Original Medicare, and most also offer other benefits like prescription drug coverage, dental, vision and more.
+All Medicare Advantage plans offer the same basic coverage as Parts A and B of Original Medicare, and most also offer other benefits like Part D prescription drug coverage, dental, vision, and more.
 Whether you’re new to Medicare or are looking to change to a Medicare Advantage plan, there’s a lot to consider before you join a Medicare Advantage plan in Illinois.

-Read on to learn more about coverage, eligibility and Medicare Advantage plan options in Illinois in 2023.
+Read on to learn more about coverage, eligibility, and Medicare Advantage plan options in Illinois.

 - Prescription drugs